marb61a/marb61a.github.io/projects.md

 I am available for collaboration at my Cloud 9 address which is located at
   - (https://c9.io/marb)

-Some of the technologies that are used in the projects are -
+A non-exhaustive list of the technologies that are used in the projects are -

 ***Javascript***
-- Angular/AngularJS, React&React Native, Meteor, Node, Ionic, Electron, Vue, Gulp, Webpack, NPM etc
+- Angular/AngularJS, React & React Native, Meteor, Node, Ionic, Electron, Vue, JQuery
+- Gulp, Webpack, NPM, Yarn, JWT

+***PHP***
+- Laravel, Wordpress

 ***General Web Development***
- - HTML5, CSS and related frameworks
+ - HTML5, CSS3, Bootstrap 3 & 4, Foundation 6

 ***Databases***
-  - MongoDB, Firebase, Parse, PostgreSQL
+  - MongoDB, Firebase, PostgreSQL, Redis

+***General Development***
+   - Git, DNS, OAuth, Authentication, Security, PWA, SPA, REST, GraphQL

-Below are some sample projects deployed for demonstration puropses
+Below are some sample projects deployed for demonstration purposes

 **Javascript Projects**